🏆 Top 1% Breed Reference — Updated 2026

 • You have older children or other medium-sized dogs at home.

-• You’re a first-time dog owner — Miniatures are widely considered the most forgiving of the three sizes to train and manage.
+• You’re a first-time dog owner — Miniatures are widely considered the most forgiving of the three to train and manage.

 Choose a Standard Poodle if…